LLudivina/School_District_Analysis/README.md

 # PyCitySchools with Pandas

 ## Overview of Project
 For this module, we were instructed to assist Maria, the chief data scientist for a city school district.
-Data containing student school information was previously analyzed.
-However, there is new data containing school budget information that had to be included in the original analysis.
+Data containing student and school information was previously analyzed.
+However, there was new data containing school budget information that had to be included in the original analysis.

 ## Purpose
 The purpose of this project is to rework part of the analysis using the new dataset.